-The Payback payout dates for December 2013 are fast approaching.
-Everything's going according to plan so far, and we really want to see this be the smoothest Payback period yet.
+The payback payout dates for June 2017 are fast approaching.
+Everything's going according to plan so far and we really want to see this be the smoothest payback period yet.

 So, what were these mistakes - and more importantly, how can you help make sure that these mistakes are avoided?
 Simple - read this post carefully, then double/triple check your details carefully.

-It sounds silly, however one common mistake last December was that member's gave us a PayPal address to pay out to that they later discovered they couldn't access for some reason.
-This one is easy to avoid: before giving us your PayPal details, verify that you can access it by logging in and checking all your details in PayPal.
+It sounds silly, however one common mistake in other payback periods was that member's gave us a PayPal address to pay out to that they later discovered they couldn't access for some reason.

 Open the spoiler to see what PayPal have to say about this...